An open workshop on safety, orientation and sovereignty

 No prior knowledge is necessary.
 Asking questions is.

-A minimum level of motivation and courage is essential!
-You must be determined to take back your power!
+A minimum level of motivation and courage is absolutely essential!
+You must want to take back your power!

 Loose collection of ideas and topics